Murder of Jean McConville: 2014 arrests

 Following Bell's arrest in March, there was media speculation that police would want to question Gerry Adams due to the claims made by Hughes and Price.
-Adams maintained he was not involved, but had his solicitor contact the PSNI to find whether they wanted to question him.
+Adams maintained he was not involved, but had his solicitor contact the PSNI to find out whether they wanted to question him.
 On 30 April, after being contacted by the PSNI, Adams voluntarily arranged to be interviewed at Antrim PSNI Station.
 He was arrested and questioned for four days before being released without charge.
 A file was sent to the Public Prosecution Service (PPS) to decide whether further action should be taken, but there was "insufficient evidence" to charge him.

-The arrest took place during an election campaign.
-Sinn Féin claimed that the timing of the arrest was politically motivated; an attempt to harm the party's chances in the upcoming elections.
+As the arrest took place during an election campaign, Sinn Féin claimed that the timing of Adams's arrest was politically motivated; an attempt to harm the party's chances in the upcoming elections.
 Alex Maskey said it was evidence of a "political agenda [...] a negative agenda" by elements of the PSNI.